rubgithub/mssql-cli/README.md

 - **Syntax highlighting**: Highlights T-SQL keywords.
 - **Modern Python Support**: Fully compatible with Python 3.10, 3.11, and 3.12.
 - **Standalone Binary**: Available as a single executable for Windows/Linux/MacOS (no Python required).
-- **Privacy Focused**: Microsoft telemetry collection has been removed to avoid execution errors.
+- **Privacy Focused**: Microsoft telemetry collection has been removed.
 - **Updated Engine (.NET 8):** We have migrated the `SqlToolsService` from .NET Core 3.1 to **.NET 8 (LTS)**.

 ## Installation and Usage